Holding-Space/TikTokAutomated/README.md

 ![Clips Counted Screen](https://i.imgur.com/6EpjAHl.png)

 ![Gameplay Clips being made](https://i.imgur.com/glOYBIM.png)

-## Disclaimer
+## Final Words

-This was made for educational purposes.
-Please use this reponsibly and I am not liable for any damages that could happen
+This may or may not be against their terms of services so please **don't** use this.
+This was for educational purposes and should only be used lawfully.
+I am not held liable for any damages that may ensue or for the wrongful actions others may conduct with this.